 My design and photography skills were learnt in their original pre-digital form.
 Slow, sometimes laborious, but wonderfully rewarding.
 Consequently I am forever in awe of the kit I have at my disposal.
 My main camera is a Nikon D4, which for absolute peace of mind, has two ‘parallel’ memory card functions.
 This I can use with either the finest AF-S 14-24mm 2.8 Nikon lens; AF-S 24-70mm 2.8 Nikon lens, AF-S 70-200mm 2.8 Nikon lens or the Sigma Art 85mm 1.4 prime portrait lens.
 I process my work on a MacBook Pro, so I can shoot, download, evaluate and post-produce my work, before posting it from anywhere and to anywhere within minutes of shooting.
 I have travelled through time from being Roland Blunk, a 60’s London art student, using my parents’ attic as a first ‘dark room’, to using the world as my studio and that really is a miracle to me.

 I studied Art and Design in the late sixties, at what was then the archetypal London Art School, Hornsey College of Art.
 And as the 60’s adage suggests, “If you can remember it, you weren’t there”.
 However, I do have memories of life after a series of drab boarding schools, being like Steve McQueen escaping over the wire and into Switzerland.
 I vividly remember Jimmy Hendrix playing in an upstairs room above the nearby Manor House pub.
-This was the performance that a Telegraph music critic later described as the finest live performance he ever heard, even though it was so packed he could only hear it from the street below.
+This was the performance that a Telegraph music critic more recently described as the finest live performance he ever heard, even though it was so packed he could only hear it from the street below.
 An astonishingly sweaty, powerhouse performance by James Brown at the Cook’s Ferry Inn.
-Pink Floyd as the ‘house band’ of the ‘underground’ UFO club.
+Pink Floyd as the ‘house band’ of the ‘underground’ UFO club in Tottenham Court Road.
 The Who at the Roundhouse and Charlie Mingus at Ronnie Scott’s Club.
 I followed this period by studying graphics at the LCP (now the London College of Communications) and the huge irony surrounding my design studies, concerned my exclusion from applying for the ‘Graphics’ degree course’.
 As I left school at the age of sixteen to study at ‘Hornsey’, I skipped my A’s and so had to accept a position to study on the LCP’s diploma course.
 A couple of years after leaving the LCP, I was thrilled when Tom Eckersley head of graphics at the LCP, and one of the foremost poster designers and graphic communicators of the last century (Google him), answered my application to lecture, with the news that he loved my letterhead design.
 Consequently I was offered a regular visiting lectureship, on the same degree course that I was not welcome to study on!
 Now let’s keep that one quiet.

 My clients have included: